 Johannah Nikula has 14 years of experience designing and studying professional development for mathematics teachers.
 Her work has a special focus on helping teachers meet the needs of students from a variety of backgrounds and with different levels of English proficiency.
 Currently, Nikula is co-leading the development of materials to help middle-grades mathematics teachers support the mathematical learning and academic language development of English learners.
 In this post, she reflects on this work and shares some lessons learned.

 John Parris researches and designs software and prototypes for science, social studies, and interdisciplinary curricula.
 Currently, he oversees the technical development of the Electronic Teacher Guide (eTG), a National Science Foundation-funded effort to create digital science textbooks.
-In this two-post series, Parris suggests that we might gain from broadening our conception of usability as we design software for teachers.
-Parris begins the series by discussing interface usability, one of three dimensions of usability—interface, classroom, and professional—that, if attended to in the design of educational software, can result in more useful and effective products for teachers.
+In this post, he suggests that we might gain from broadening our conception of usability as we design software for teachers and discusses three dimensions of usability—interface, classroom, and professional—that, if attended to in the design of educational software, can result in more useful and effective products for teachers.